Academic Units

 Public Nutrition Unit

-The Public Nutrition Unit is responsible for facing public health problems from the perspective of Nutrition and Food Environments.
+The Public Nutrition Unit is responsible for addressing public health challenges from the perspective of Nutrition and Food Environments.

-• Obesity Prevention in kindergartens and schools, including implementation design and evaluation of interventions.
+- Prevention of obesity in preschools and schools, including the design, implementation, and evaluation of interventions

-• Longevity, functionality and quality of life in older people and the impact on society
+- Longevity, functionality, and quality of life among older adults, as well as their broader impact on society

-• Impact of food environments on health, including food contamination and safety.
+- The influence of food environments on health, including food contamination and food safety

 UnAlim conducts research of excellence, recognized both nationally and internationally by researchers in the area of food science and technology.
 Its structure is organized in specialized laboratories where diverse basic and applied research questions are addressed, extending from the study of healthy food chemistry to the use of biotechnologies and sensory analysis of food.